tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 ## Samples of API overviews

 Here are a few sample Getting Started topics in APIs.
 If you compare the various Getting Started sections, you'll see that some are detailed and some are high-level and brief.
 In general, the more you can hold the developer's hand, the better.
 However, the tutorial should still be brief and not simply redundant with the other documentation.
-The key is that you show the user the beginning-to-end, full process in working with the API.
+The key is that you show the user the beginning-to-end, full process for working with the API.

 ### Paypal

 {% include course_image.html url="https://developer.paypal.com/docs/api/overview/"   filename="paypalgetstarted" ext_print="png" ext_web="png" alt="Paypal getting started tutorial" caption="Paypal getting started tutorial" %}

-Paypal's getting started tutorial contains quite a bit of detail, starting out with authorization, requests, and other details before making the first call.
+Paypal's getting started tutorial contains quite a bit of detail, starting with authorization, requests, and other details before making the first call.
 Although not so brief, this level of details helps orient users with the information they need.
 The format is clean and easy to follow.

 ### Twitter